COVID: Brazil confirms Latin America's 1st omicron cases | DW | 30.11.2021

 France recorded its first case in its Indian Ocean territory Reunion.
 Authorities said the patient was a man who had returned to Reunion from South Africa and Mozambique.

-New findings from a Dutch health institute indicate that the variant was already in Europe close to a week before South Africa reported its existence to the World Health Organization.
+New findings from a Dutch health institute indicated Tuesday that the variant was already in Europe close to a week before South Africa reported its existence to the World Health Organization.